-Students wishing to apply for transfer student admission to MSU as a Broad major must complete the university application process through the MSU Office of Admissions.
+Students wishing to apply for transfer student admission to MSU as a Broad major must complete the Michigan State University application process through the MSU Office of Admissions.
 There is no separate Broad application for transfer students.
 All application and admission communication will come from the Office of Admissions.

-Students with fewer than 56 credits who are not eligible to be business admitted will be considered for admission as business-preference majors.
-Preference will be given to students who have completed the college precore courses (see above) and have a 3.0 minimum cumulative GPA across all institutions.
+Students with fewer than 56 credits who are not eligible to be Business Admitted will be considered for admission as Business Preference majors.
+To be admitted as Business Preference:

 Students between 42 and 55 credits are strongly recommended to be making progress toward completion of the following courses (this allows students to progress toward a degree in a timely manner once at MSU):

-Business preference students will apply to the Broad College, and then a degree-granting major after matriculating to MSU.
+Business Preference students will apply to the Broad College after matriculating to MSU, through the secondary admission process.

-Per MSU policy, students with 56 or more transferable credits who do not meet the requirements for a business admitted major cannot be admitted to MSU as business preference majors.
+Per MSU policy, students with 56 or more transferable credits who do not meet the requirements for the Business Admitted major cannot be admitted to MSU as Business Preference majors.

 Individual advising appointments are reserved for currently enrolled MSU students.
 If you have specific questions that are not answered by reviewing our website, please contact email@example.com.